 By Attorney Truman Scarborough

 Before assisting in the preparation of an estate plan, an attorney must determine that the client has “Testamentary Capacity”.
 This requires a person understand: 1] the general nature and extent of his/her assets; 2] his/her natural heirs; and 3] the way property will be distributed under the proposed will / trust.
-To make this determination, the attorney will want to meet directly with the client, preferably without anyone else being present.
+To make this determination, the attorney will want to directly discuss these matters with the client, without anyone else’s involvement.

 Advanced age or failing memory do not in themselves mean a person lacks testamentary capacity.
 In fact, everyone is presumed to have testamentary capacity unless declared incompetent by the court.
 Even after someone is determined to be incompetent by a court, there may be lucid moments with testamentary capacity.

 A person may leave property to whomever he/she pleases, but when mental capacity is in question, irregular gifts will be scrutinized.
-There should be a rationale for major changes in long-standing estate plans; if normal beneficiaries are excluded; or when disproportionally smaller gifts are left to similar beneficiaries.
+There should be a rationale for major changes in long-standing estate plans, or if normal beneficiaries are excluded or left disproportionally smaller gifts than similar beneficiaries.
 It is not a matter of whether we agree with the decision, but whether there is a logical and factual basis for the decision.